Weep no more; behold, the Lion of the tribe of Judah . . . has conquered . . . Revelation 5:5

 I agree with Calvin that Jesus was not hateful to God on the cross.
 I agree that God loved His Son on the cross.
 But I also agree that Jesus bore the weight of divine severity, was stricken and afflicted by God's hand, and experienced all the signs of wrathful and avenging God on the cross.
 Amen!
 So I disagree with Calvin saying that God was not angry toward His Son.
 That is a very inconsistent statement if you affirm that Jesus was stricken and afflicted by God's hand and experienced all the signs of a wrathful and avenging God.
 If you are struck by God's hand and experience all the signs of a wrathful and avenging God, that means God is angry with you in some sense, and we must affirm that to be faithful to the Biblical doctrine of penal substitutionary atonement.

-The point of this brief article is simply to show that Calvin's three little sentences here are inconsistent with his other writings and sermons on God's anger toward His Son on the cross.
+The point of this brief article is simply to show that Calvin's three little sentences here are inconsistent with his other writings and sermons on God's anger toward His Son on the cross (and to give a few other witnesses on my side).
 His sermons and commentaries tell another story about the anger of God toward His Son on the cross.
 And I am so thankful he was inconsistent because the anger of God toward His Son on the cross is the heart of penal substitution, which is the heart of the Gospel.

 Calvin's Sermons And Commentaries